amgauna/amgauna/README.md

 ### Senior Business Systems Analyst at <a href="https://www.amgauna.com.br" target="_blank">Amgauna Tecnologia</a>

-### I started in Administration Techniques in 1983, I have a lot of experience with technical jobs in the area of administration and accounting and routine office work.
+### I started in Administration Techniques in 1983.
+I have a lot of experience with technical jobs in the area of administration and accounting and routine office work.

-### I have been a Systems Analyst since 2003.I worked for over 10 years with computer tech support helping windows users to use the computer and its applications.
+### I have been a Systems Analyst since 2003.
+I worked for over 10 years with computer tech support helping windows users to use the computer and its applications.
 I graduated in computer programming in 1987.

 ### I studied years ago: programming logic, algorithm, Pascal, Delphi, Cobol, SQL, Unix, Linux, Windows, Windows Server, SQL Server, etc. I am currently remembering what I studied years ago, reading books, handouts and tutorials.